Skip to navigation Skip to content

 9

 Un-holding this type of debt activity is prevented when there is no 'hold date' present.
 As the auto raise debts cannot be selected from the Activity List (AL)/Future Activity List (FAL) screen, the normal process for adding a hold date cannot be applied.
-To rectify this, try the following:
+To rectify this, for debts with:

 • 'S'elect the relevant DOC from the Document List (DL) screen